DandelionSprout/adfilt/.github/CONTRIBUTING.md

 I do encourage forking, both for experimentation, archiving, or for any other reason you may come up with.

 When submitting issue reports and pull requests, I aim to reply to it or fix it within 72 hours.
-Discussions threads where I see that input from me is desired, is aimed to be handled within 96 hours, although delays can happen.
+Requests in list-specific discussions pages currently have no timed target times.
 Commit-replies are not always read or replied to.

 ***Please***, for the love of goodness, *don't delete your GitHub account in the midst of a report-in-process*, and ***definitely*** not before me or my team have posted any replies to that report.